 BFA's Policy and Ecosystem Development practice supports policymakers, regulators and supervisors as they face an increasingly complex and data-rich market for financial services.
 We help our clients throughout the policy cycle; from policy design and implementation through impact evaluation.

-To enable smarter, proportional, risk-based regulation, we work with other clients to develop technology-enabled solutions for the collection, analysis and use of data by financial authorities.
+To enable evidence-informed policy making, we conduct research to develop technology-enabled solutions for the collection, analysis and use of data by financial authorities.
 We do so to foster innovation and create competitive markets while ensuring that consumers are treated fairly.
 This area of work is informed by the customer and business value propositions, and the emerging fintech world through collaboration with other BFA areas of expertise.

 Member training for Alliance for Financial Inclusion (AFI), in collaboration with Bank Negara Malaysia, in Kuala LumpurView Project

-Partnering with leading financial authorities in the Philippines, Ghana and Mexico to prototype RegTech solutionsView Project
+Partnering with leading financial authorities in the Philippines and Mexico to prototype RegTech and SupTech solutionsView Project